TIGRLab/tigrlab.github.io/_posts/database/2016-01-03-xnat-naming.md

 XNAT Naming Convention
 ----------------------

-As a general rule, we want all of the information about a file (the project, subject, session, and any other details) directly in the filenames of every file, so we can always determine where our data came from at a glance.
+As a general rule, we want all of the information about a file (the project, subject, timepoint, and any other details) directly in the filenames of every file, so we can always determine where our data came from at a glance.
 In detail:

 + **project** : What experiment is this data associated with?
 + **site** : What scanner did this data come from?
 + **subject** : What unique individual is this data associated with?
-+ **session** : In multiple time-point studies, we want to know which time point this data is from (e.g., baseline, 6 month follow-up, etc.)
++ **timepoint** : In multiple time-point studies, we want to know which time point this data is from (e.g., baseline, 6 month follow-up, etc.)
 + **repeat** : Sometimes, data quality is bad, and the participant needs to come back to collect more data for the same time point.
 Other times, the participant needs to go to the bathroom.
 Every time a participant renters the scanner for a particular time point, they get a new repeat number.

 We also distinguish between human, special human, and non-human phantom data (objects scanned at each site to evaluate scanner performance).
 They all have different naming conventions.

 **Participants**

-+ `[STUDY]_[SITE]_[SUBJECT]_[SESSION]_[REPEAT]`
++ `[STUDY]_[SITE]_[SUBJECT]_[TIMEPOINT]_[REPEAT]`
 + `SPN01_CMH_0009_01_01`
 + Your **site** is unique to your scanner.
 See the list of site codes below.
-+ In XNAT, there should be exactly one session per subject.
-To enter a second session, create a new subject with the appropriate name (e.g., `SPN01_CMH_0009_02_01`).
++ In XNAT, there should be exactly one session per subject and timepoint.
+To enter a second timepoint, create a new subject with the appropriate name (e.g., `SPN01_CMH_0009_02_01`).

 **Special Participants: Human Phantoms / Test-Retest Repeats**